Daycare Essentials Checklist: What to Pack for Daycare

 The first day you drop off your little one at daycare is often emotional and teary.

-Our daycare also said that it’s best that when we do the drop off, we don’t hang around too long.
+Our daycare also said that it’s best that when we do the drop-off, we don’t hang around too long.

-That the longer parents stay – the more difficult it will be for little ones to adapt and accept their new surroundings and situation.
+The longer parents stay – the more difficult it will be for little ones to adapt and accept their new surroundings and situation.

 If you want to get in and out quickly, you’ll be rushed to drop off and explain all of your kid’s belongings.
 You also don’t want to forget anything!

-It’s best to just drop off your daycare supplies in advance!
+It’s best just to drop off your daycare supplies in advance!

 Final Thoughts on Daycare Essentials